National Basketball Association: Viewership demographics

-As of 2017, the NBA's popularity further declined among White Americans, who during the 2016–17 season, made up only 34% of the viewership.
+As of 2017, the NBA's popularity further declined among white Americans, who during the 2016–17 season, made up only 34% of the viewership.
 At the same time, the black viewership increased to 47 percent, while Hispanic (of any race) stood at 11% and Asian viewership stood at 8%.
 According to the same poll, the NBA was favored more strongly by Democrats than Republicans.

 Outside the U.S., the NBA's biggest international market is in China, where an estimated 800 million viewers watched the 2017–18 season.
 NBA China is worth approximately $4 billion.

-Controversies and criticism

-The NBA has been involved in a number of controversies over the years and has received a significant amount of criticism.